Search Programs

 When looking at the breakdown of veterinary nurse salaries geographically, it’s important to consider the cost of living.
 Generally, states with higher costs of living will offer wages higher than the national average, and those with a lower cost of living will offer wages that fall below national averages.

-According to the Missouri Economic Research and Information Center (MERIC 2022), the most affordable states in which to live are Mississippi, Kansas, Oklahoma, Alabama, and Georgia.
+According to the Missouri Economic Research and Information Center (MERIC 2024), the most affordable states in which to live are Mississippi, Kansas, Oklahoma, Alabama, and West Virginia.
 The most expensive regions in the United States are Hawaii, the District of Columbia, California, New York, and Massachusetts.

 As mentioned above, these figures also vary based on the source of data.
-By illustration, Indeed (2022) found an average annual salary of $23,192 among United States veterinary nurses, and Payscale (2022)—a data aggregator of self-reported salaries in common occupations—found the following percentiles nationally:
+By illustration, Indeed (2024) found an average annual salary of $27.325 among United States veterinary nurses, and PayScale (2024)—a data aggregator of self-reported salaries in common occupations—found the following percentiles nationally:

 Accredited Veterinary Nursing Programs